Religious art: Arabesque

+Arabesque patterns can be found in various media, including ceramics, architecture, calligraphy, and textiles.
+Since the 19th century, Arabesque art has been highly influential in Western art and design, with many designers and artists incorporating patterns into their work.

 Calligraphy

 Calligraphy is a highly regarded element of Islamic art.
 The Qur'an was transmitted in Arabic, and inherent within the Arabic script is the potential for ornamental forms.
 The employment of calligraphy as ornament had a definite aesthetic appeal but often also included an underlying talismanic component.
 While most works of art had legible inscriptions, not all Muslims would have been able to read them.
 One should always keep in mind, however, that calligraphy is principally a means to transmit a text, albeit in a decorative form.

 From its simple and primitive early examples of the 5th and 6th century AD, the Arabic alphabet developed rapidly after the rise of Islam in the 7th century into a beautiful form of art.
 The main two families of calligraphic styles were the dry styles, called generally the Kufic, and the soft cursive styles, which include Naskhi, Thuluth, Nastaliq and many others.